-Cultural Connections October 2021 Update
+Cultural Connections Winter 2022 Update

 Dr. Chris Stogdill, the former middle school principal at Blair Community School District, began working as our full time Cultural Connections coordinator on July 1, 2021.
 He is working closely with the schools, partners, and visits each of the sites.

 Project highlights over the 1st semester of the 2021-22 school year include:

 · Cultural Connections Service and Support Request Portal went live on September 1, 2021 and has received 40 requests for service.
 Categories of the requests include academic tutoring, mentoring, access to mental health services, transportation, Native language, dual credit assistance, after school programming, cultural trips and travel, and sports equipment assistance for items not provided by the school.

 - Seven kick-off community meetings at the sites attended by 95 people.

 - Continuing purchase of culturally relevant books and materials for the media center at each district—so far this school year we have spent over $10,000 on this effort.

 - Supporting nine Bancroft-Rosalie students enrolled in enrolled in the Omaha Language class from Nebraska Indian Community College.

 - Ongoing funding for two paraprofessional positions and one half-time counselor at Bancroft and two success coordinators and one behavior coach at Homer.

 - Brought 10 Omaha Language students and two sponsors to the National Indian Education Conference in Omaha, October 2021.